 Notice at which times of the day you’re the most awake and clearheaded, and use that to your advantage.

-Yes, most of the time, you’ll need to do things when you don’t feel like it, but if we’re talking about an important action you’ve dreaded for a long time, then leveraging your energy peaks is a great idea.
+Yes, most of the time, you’ll need to do things when you’re feeling unmotivated, but if we’re talking about an important action you’ve dreaded for a long time, then leveraging your energy peaks is a great idea.

 5. Cut off distractions